 Born and raised in Kansas City, Missouri, Brandon is an entrepreneur striving to reshape the creative space for good.
-Along with writing for LL, he is 1/2 Co-Founder of Project FILO - a creative hub for and by artists.
-If there is anything certain about Brandon, it is that he does not limit himself to one particular craft, for he aspires to achieve mastery in as many trades possible.
+Along with writing for LL, he is 1/2 Co-Founder of Project FILO - A creative hub + artist incubator for and by artists.
+If there is anything certain about Brandon, it is that he does not limit himself to one particular craft of expertise, for he aspires to achieve mastery in as many trades possible.

 To support Brandon, consider donating via any contribution amount at projectfilo.com/donate

 Grand Rapids legend and personal favorite Willie the Kid returns to Lyrical Lemonade with a classy jazz-rap selection titled “Chardonnay.”
 The song is off his new album Keep Watching the Fly, which contains eleven lavish tracks filled with Willie’s illustrious penmanship.
 While every track is noteworthy “Chardonnay” fittingly aligns with Kid’s entrepreneurial spirit; specifically his Motu Viget Spirits wine company.
 Moreover, the graceful piano production couldn’t be more fitting for the artist’s elegant delivery along with his affluent lyricism.
 This song in particular made me realize how much I need a Willie The Kid & Jay-Z collab, considering Hov and Willie share excellence in both rap and business lanes.
 Listen to “Chardonnay” below and be sure to check out all of Keep Watching the Fly via the platform of your preference.